Elimination of Libya's WMD programs: Disarmament

 The 2001 September 11 attacks in the United States were denounced by Libyan leader Muammar Gaddafi.
-Following the U.S. military response in the War in Afghanistan, Gaddafi increasingly sought to normalize relations with the United States, initially focusing on the lifting of U.S. sanctions on Libya.
+Following the U.S. military response in the War in Afghanistan and Iraq War, Gaddafi increasingly sought to normalize relations with the United States, initially focusing on the lifting of U.S. sanctions on Libya.
 On 19 December 2003, Gaddafi made a surprise announcement of his intention to dismantle Libya's WMD programs.
 The Libyan Ministry of Foreign Affairs officials were quoted "Libya had bought nuclear components from various black market dealers", and provided the various designs of centrifuges to U.S. officials and gave the name of its suppliers.

 Among the list of suppliers included the revealing role of A.Q.
 Khan, a notable and famed scientist of Pakistan.
 Events in Libya led to the debriefing of A.Q.
 Khan in 2004 by the Government of Pakistan while the United States, aided by IAEA and Interpol, apprehended the former Libyan nuclear program's head and Swiss, Friedrich Tinner in Switzerland.
 On 22 January 2004, U.S. military transport planes carried around 55000 lb of documents and equipment related to Libya's nuclear and ballistic missile programs to the Oak Ridge National Laboratory (ORNL) in Tennessee.
 In March 2004, over 1,000 additional centrifuge and missile parts were shipped out of Libya.

 At the time of Libya's nuclear disarmament, its nuclear program was in the very initial stages of development.
 The Director-General of the IAEA Mohamed ElBaradei stated to the media that it was his "gut feeling" that Libya was three to seven years from successfully building a nuclear weapon.